acbsp/bonafide.guru/en/contents.rst

 "Inquiry" is needed for the disciple to perceive the knowledge.
 There is no references proving that "inquiry", devotional service and "control of disciple" requires direct physical contact with the guru.
-In the commentary to the verse 4.34 of Bhagavad-gītā Srila Prabhupada speaks of these as essential actions for the disciple.
+In the commentary to the verse 4.34 of Bhagavad-gītā |SP| speaks of these as essential actions for the disciple.
 "Control" simply means that *disciple agrees to follow the adjusting principles* and that’s why it can be carried out through representatives of the guru.